One of the first questions anyone looking to implement a new Business Process Management (BPM) system needs the answer to is: what is the cost?

 This is where the options really start to ramp up and it is tempting to try and reduce external costs by cutting down on the services purchased, however be cautious, this can be a false economy.
 In order to ensure that your Business Process Management system achieves what you need it to, time will need to be spent on both the implementation of your BPM system and delivering on your specific end objectives.
 If services aren’t purchased from an external supplier they will need to be delivered from internal resources, which of course still have a cost.

 All of the above is explored on detail in the article How much does a Business Process Management (BPM) software system cost?
-This also covers the prices of the three systems that Triaster offer.
+This also covers the prices of the systems that Triaster offer.

 To a certain extent your internal costs will be affected by the amount of services that you purchase from your BPM supplier.
 If you only purchase on-boarding costs, most of the implementation work will have to be delivered by internal resource.